chobeat/awesome-critical-tech-reading-list/README.md

 * [The Agile Labor Union](http://www.metareader.org/post/agile-labor-union.html) [2014]: how Agile development methodology empowered IT workers and protected them over the years and how alternatives are threatening workers' autonomy.
 * [Freedom isn't free](https://logicmag.io/05-freedom-isnt-free/): why the open source movement should be considered a failure and how to turn it in a bolder plan to rethink how we produce information
 * [Understanding Fair Labor Practices in a Networked Age](https://datasociety.net/pubs/fow/FairLabor.pdf) [2014]
+* [Programmers: Stop Calling Yourselves Engineers](https://www.theatlantic.com/technology/archive/2015/11/programmers-should-not-call-themselves-engineers/414271/)[2015]: this article explores the reasons why Programmers are rarely engineers and why they should be

 ## Meta